mitranim/try/readme.md

 In the current state of Go, functions conforming to this pattern are easier to compose (in a vague sense), lending themselves to shorter code.

-## Nitpicks
+## Caveats

+Avoid writing functions whose _only_ signature is "try".
+Always write functions with `error` in their signature; "try" must be optional.

 The term "must" is more conventional in the Go standard library, but this library uses "try" because it's more grammatically flexible: "try string" works, but "must string" would not.
 The "try" proposal used "try".
 Swift error handling is very similar and uses "try".
+(Unlike Swift, we have stacktraces.)

 ## License